Reading an EPW file starts with function read_epw(), which parses an EPW

 is TMY data, there is no way to properly sort input data rows only

-using datetime
+using datetime column.

 Number of data records per hour should be consistent across input data.